 Location: Lake Rerewhakaaitu is 29 km south-east of Rotorua.
 For vehicle access to the lake, turn off State Highway 5 onto State Highway 38 and then onto Rerewhakaaitu Road.

-Lake Rotoiti has a navigable water link with Lake Rotorua and features a number of significant historic sites.
+Lake Rotoiti is linked to Lake Rotorua by the Ohau Channel and features a number of significant historicand recreational sites.

 Location: Okere Falls Scenic Reserve is 21km from Rotorua on Trout Pool Road off SH 33.
 Hinehopu/Hongi Track is 20 km north-east of Rotorua off State Highway 30.